 Guyana’s energy generation is almost completely based on fossil fuels, coming from electricity plants that use heavy fuel oil.
-The cost of electricity is $0.32 per KWH, among the highest in the region.
+The cost of electricity is $0.32 per KWH, which is among the highest in the region.
 Power is not stable in many areas and rolling brown outs are common.
 The high cost of electricity continues to affect businesses’ operating performance and has historically limited the country’s ability to provide value added processing.
 Renewable energy is viewed as a potential solution by the GoG, and they are working to reduce the cost of power and provide reliable electricity.
-Guyana has significant potential for hydropower, like its neighbor Suriname which has successfully developed hydro power programs.
-Investors seeking to invest in Guyana’s renewable energy sector should contact the Ministry of Tourism Industry and Commerce and the Guyana Office for Investment (GO-INVEST) for information on tax concessions and other investment incentives for the adoption of renewable energy programs.
-The Guyana Energy Agency oversees conducting feasibility studies for the integration of renewable energy programs in Guyana and has regulatory oversight over certain aspects of the energy industry, in addition to the Ministry of Public Works.
-The GoG adopted changes to the wear and tear schedule of the Income Tax Act in 2019 for capital investments in renewable and alternative energy, and further tax exemptions for hybrid or electric cars and electric motorcycles.
+Guyana has significant potential for hydropower, like its neighbor Suriname which has successfully developed hydropower programs.
+Companies seeking to invest in Guyana’s renewable energy sector should contact the Ministry of Tourism Industry and Commerce and the Guyana Office for Investment (GO-INVEST) for information on tax concessions and other investment incentives for the adoption of renewable energy programs.
+The Guyana Energy Agency oversees feasibility studies for the integration of renewable energy programs in Guyana and has regulatory oversight over certain aspects of the energy industry, in addition to the Ministry of Public Works.
+The GoG adopted changes to the wear and tear schedule of the Income Tax Act in 2019 for capital investments in renewable and alternative energy and further tax exemptions for hybrid or electric cars and electric motorcycles.

 The challenge for potential investors evaluating renewable energy opportunities in Guyana is the current energy legislation, which allows the state-owned company Guyana Power and Light Inc (GPL), to have a monopoly over power generation.
 The absence of grid tie-in legislation to allow for the resale of power to the state-owned entity may affect feasibility studies unless a public private partnership is brokered, which GPL has done with private energy firms using fossil fuel-based power generators.